 As the group facilitator, it is important that you set some mastermind group guidelines about how the group will run.
 What are your rules and expectations for member behavior?

 This helps establish the nature of the relationship among members and builds rapport and trust — two crucial ingredients for a successful mastermind group.

-Whenever a group of people get together for a long time, there is likely to be problems, even small ones.
+Whenever a group of people gets together, there are likely to be problems, even small ones.
 Decide in advance how problems will be brought to the surface and resolved.
-(Ask your group to brainstorm around this and let them decide what is a problem and how they want to communicate about it.
+Ask your group to brainstorm around this and let them decide what is a problem (and what’s not a problem), and how they want to communicate about it.

 In this way, you and your group will have a conscious process for dealing with interpersonal challenges which will free everyone to get on with the best brainstorming ever!